Logo

 Common Problems

-Leaves lose red coloration, become pale
+Leaves lose dew or become limp

-Cause: Insufficient light.
+Cause: Not enough light.